Skip to Content

 The steps involved in seeking an expungement include the following:

-- Submitting expungement petition: After the individual has completed all necessary forms, which includes a written statement about why the expungement should be granted and how they've been rehabilitated since their conviction, they must file their forms with the correct court.
-After filing the petition 60 days must pass before there is a hearing.
+• Submitting the expungement petition: After the individual has completed all necessary forms, which includes a written statement about why the expungement should be granted and how they've been rehabilitated since their conviction, they must file their forms with the correct court.
+After filing the petition, 60 days must pass before there is a hearing.

-- Attending a hearing: The individual will be scheduled for a hearing.
+• Attending the hearing: The individual will be scheduled for a hearing.
 During the proceeding, the judge may ask clarifying questions about the information contained in their petition.
 In most situations, however, the judge will make a decision based on what was written in the petition.

 When deciding, the judge will consider a range of factors, such as: